JoOkuma/PyIFT/README.md

 ## References

-Bragantini,  J.,  Martins,  S.B.,  Castelo-Fernandez,  C.,  Falcão,  A.X.:  Graph-based image segmentation using dynamic trees.
-In: 23rd Iberoamerican Congress on Pattern Recognition (2018), to appear
+Bragantini, Jordão, et al. "Graph-Based Image Segmentation Using Dynamic Trees."
+Iberoamerican Congress on Pattern Recognition.
+Springer, Cham, 2018.

 Falcão, A.X. and Bragantini, J.: The Role of Optimum Connectivity in Image Segmentation:
 Can the algorithm learn object information during the process?
 In: Discrete Geometry for